 5. Matching Gifts

 Double your donations by asking your donors if their company offers a Matching Gifts program.
 If they do, their $25 donation turns into $50 when they complete their company’s Matching Gift form.
-Simply attach the paperwork to your 2018 Pledge Form, and you’ll get the credit–plus a matching gift tumblr.
+Simply attach the Matching Gift paperwork to your 2020 Pledge Form, and you’ll get the credit–plus a matching gift winter hat.

 Participant tools and tips